yaroslav-ost/aiohttp_chat/README.md

 # aiohttp_chat
 # Installation
 You need to sync  the dependecies mentioned on the Pipfile.
-Run
+Run the command below in the folder:
 ```shell
 pipenv sync
 ```